spatie/browsershot/README.md

 The package can convert a webpage to an image.
 To accomplish this conversion [Phantomjs](http://phantomjs.org/) (included in the project) is used.

-This package is used to generate the sitepreviews on the homepage of [spatie.be](http://spatie.be)
+This package is used to generate the sitepreviews on the homepage of [spatie.be](https://spatie.be).
+It is also used by [Gordon Murray](https://twitter.com/murrion) [to add previews to shared content](http://www.murrion.com/2015/02/how-i-automate-sharing-content-to-linkedin-using-ayliens-content-analysis-api-and-browsershot/).

 ## Installation